a fully natural perfume designed promote a personal sense of well being in a world of strife.

 American Perfumer Profile Mesha Munyan

-We wanted you to all know about the care and selection of all of our ingredients used to create our "Niche" perfumes.
+We wanted you to all know about the care and selection of all of our ingredients used to create our "Artisan" perfumes.
 Whole essential oils provide mysterious depth within the creation of a complete perfume.

 Lavender alone has 130 identifiable compounds, rose has over 300.
 Many complex aromas combine to sing a new song.
 We encourage you to try our sample sizes to explore our perfumes on your skin.